libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/introMPI/introMPI.rst

 Message Passing Interface (MPI) is a subroutine or a library for passing messages between processes in a distributed memory model.
 MPI is not a programming language.
 MPI is a programming model that is widely used for parallel programming in a cluster.
 In the cluster, the head node is known as the master, and the other nodes are known as the workers.
 By using MPI, programmers are able to divide up the task and distribute each task to each worker or to some specific workers.
 Thus, each node can work on its own task simultaneously.

 Since this is a small module, we will be focusing on only important and common MPI functions and techniques.
-For further study, there are a lot of free resources available on the internet.
+For further study, there are a lot of free resources available on the Internet.

 *********
 Why MPI ?
 *********

-There are many reasons of using MPI as our parallel programming model:
+There are many reasons for using MPI as our parallel programming model:

 	- MPI is a standard message passing library, and it is supported on all high-performance computer platforms.
-	- MPI program is able to run on different platforms that support the MPI standard without changing your source codes.
+	- An MPI program is able to run on different platforms that support the MPI standard without changing your source codes.
 	- Because of its parallel features, programmers are able to work on a much larger problem size with the faster computation.
-	- There are many functions defined in MPI Library for our usage.
+	- There are many useful functions available in the MPI Library.
 	- A variety of implementations are available.

 ****************************